How is Zeffy free?

 The Statement of Functional Expenses

 The Statement of Functional Expenses examines any funds spent and how.
-To align with Form 990, you'll categorize expenses as program, administrative, and fundraising (more on that in the next section).
+To align with Form 990, you'll categorize expenses as program, administrative, and fundraising during your nonprofit accounting process (more on that in the next section).

 • Program expenses include marketing outreach, facility tours, and volunteer efforts.